-To Add a J-2 Dependent to your J-1 SEVIS Record
+To Add a Dependent to your SEVIS record

-- Gather acceptable documentation for financial support that meets or exceeds the minimum required funding discussed above
+- Gather acceptable documentation for financial support that meets or exceeds the minimum required funding discussed above.
+Use the worksheet to calculate the total minimum funding you may have to show

-- Create legible scanned copies of the passport ID page for each dependent
+- Legible scanned copies of the passport id page for each dependent

-- Submit the above to OIS via iHopkins
+- Submit the above to the OIS via iHopkins in a timely manner

 - Go to http://ihopkins.jhu.edu